Oops and Daisies

 • Quotes

-Mindfulness Practices, Even When We’re Busy: Book Review of ‘Everyday Mindfulness’
+Mindfulness Practices Even When We’re Busy: Book Review of ‘Everyday Mindfulness’

-January 20, 2021 by lizsfhall@gmail.com
+January 20, 2021 by Liz SanFilippo Hall

 I have always loved the concept of mindfulness: slowing down and being present.
-But as a mom?
-With two young kids?
+But as a mom with two young kids?
 Practicing mindfulness can be, shall we say, difficult.

 While I have found small ways of working it into my life over the years, I’ve always been on the lookout for new approaches to mindfulness that work with my crazy, busy life on a regular basis.
-(Affiliate links included).

 Enter: the book Everyday Mindfulness: 108 Simple Practices to Empower Yourself and Transform Your Life by Melissa Steginus, a mindfulness teacher and productivity coach.
 I felt like the book was written with someone like me in mind: someone who craved mindfulness but was unsure of how to practice it regularly.
 (I received a free copy of this book and voluntarily chose to review it).